 “Know what you own and know why you own it.”
 Peter Lynch

 As the manager of the Magellan Fund at Fidelity Investments between 1977 and 1990, Lynch averaged a 29.2% annual return, consistently more than doubling the S&P 500 market index and making it the best performing mutual fund in the world (and presumably much to the dismay those that argue against the benefit of active management!).
 Lynch is infinitely quotable and has a fantastic ability to take the jargon out of the conversation and reduce investment down to its purest elements that are meaningful to novices and veterans alike.
 In this statement he talks of the importance of only owning things that you understand.
 New fund that invests in structured products composed of Himalayan Options on EMEA indices with a European barrier?
 Probably best to avoid, because to paraphrase Warren Buffet, ‘risk fundamentally comes on the back of not knowing what you are doing’.
 It also works the other way too as Lynch, in his seminal book “One Up On Wall Street” he explains that everybody is interested in something (whether it be chocolate cakes or fishing rods) and has their own specific knowledge base about good products and bad products.
 Good products usually come from good companies and investors should have owning good companies as one of their prerogatives.
+Passive investment strategies like indexing take out the guesswork entirely, but may come bundled with a level of volatility that the average investor would find hard to stomach during market drawdowns, crashes and prolonged recessions.

 2. Paul Samuelson